dsc-courses/dsc106-2025-wi/syllabus.md

 ### Lectures

-Lectures will be held in-person on Wednesdays and Fridays from 11:00-11:50AM and 12:00-12:50PM in TODO. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
+Lectures will be held in-person on Wednesdays and Fridays from 11:00-11:50AM and 12:00-12:50PM in Center Hall 109. **Lecture attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
 Lectures will be podcasted, and lecture slides will be posted before class.

+### Discussions

+We will be holding discussions as scheduled from 3:00-3:50pm and 4:00-4:50pm in CENTR 216. **Discussion attendance is not strictly required, but is one option for earning your participation grade (detailed below)**.
+Discussions will be podcasted, and slides will be posted on the course website.

 ### Participation